colonbrack3t/Final-Year-Project-2022/README.md

 # Final-Year-Project-2022
 Overall repository for various sections of my Project

+To access the sections of my project, simply switch between the branches.
+The releases section also has any available binaries.

 # How to install this project, THE COMPLETE GUIDE
 ## Prerequisites
 You will need a computer, a VR headset (that is compatible with Steam - most are) and a Nintendo Wii Fit Balance Board.